Squirrelistic/sgbr/README.md

 ### Speeding it up ###

-SGBR uses main thread for data reading/download, separate thread for processing, and separate thread for saving data to output or database.
+SGBR uses main thread for data reading/download, separate thread for processing, and separate thread for saving data to output or database.<br/>
 You can customise number of processing threads using -p flag e.g.

 ```Shell
 sgbr reduce -i "C:\Stats\1-00005-of-00024.gz" -o "C:\Stats\1-00005-of-00024.reduced.gz" -p 5